- Be ProActive

 3. Lose-Win: "I lose, you win."
 Lose-Win people are quick to please and appease, and seek strength from popularity or acceptance.

-4. Lose-Lose: Both people lose.
-When two Win-Lose people get together -- that is, when two, determined, stubborn, ego-invested individuals interact -- the result will be Lose-Lose.
+people lose.
+When two Win-Lose people get together -- that is, when two,

-5. Win: People with the Win mentality don't necessarily want someone else to lose -- that's irrelevant.
-What matters is that they get what they want.
+Win mentality don't necessarily want someone else to lose -- that's

 6. Win-Win or No Deal: If you can't reach an agreement that is mutually beneficial, there is no deal.